Developer SOHO China in talks with overseas investors for potential takeover

 March 11 (Reuters) - Office developer SOHO China Ltd 0410.HK on Wednesday said it was in talks with overseas financial investors to explore a strategic partnership that could lead to a takeover offer, but did not specify who the investors were.

-On Tuesday, Reuters reported that U.S. private equity firm Blackstone Group Inc BX.N was in exclusive talks to take SOHO China private in a $4 billion deal, according to two sources.
+On Tuesday, Reuters reported that U.S. private equity firm Blackstone Group Inc BX.N was in exclusive talks to take SOHO China private in a $4 billion deal, according to two sources, in one of its biggest bets yet on the Chinese market.

+The U.S. firm offered HK$6 ($0.77) per share to take the company private, according to the exclusive Reuters report.

-The discussions "may or may not lead to a general offer for the issued share capital of the company," Hong Kong-listed SOHO China said in a statement.
+The discussions "may or may not lead to a general offer for the issued share capital of the company," Hong Kong-listed SOHO China said in a statement, in response to media reports.

+As of Wednesday, no decision had been made on whether to proceed with a potential deal and the company had not signed any definite agreement relating to it either, SOHO China said.

+The company's shares jumped as much as 39.9% to HK$4.17 following the Reuters report - their highest since June 2018 - before trading in them was halted at 11:12 local time on Tuesday.

 (Reporting by Rashmi Ashok in Bengaluru, editing by Louise Heavens)